OUT OF STATE PROCESS

 for Lateral ENTRY OFFICERS

-We do encourage out-of-state residents to apply and test.
+We encourage out-of-state laterals to apply and test.
 Keep in mind that the process will still take 6-10 months to get through and out-of-state candidates will not be processed faster than in-state candidates or vice versa.

 Written Civil Service exam.
 Candidates must pass the written exam with a score of 80% or higher to move on.